hapticssymposium-org/hs2026/site/content/presenting/toh-short-papers.md

 The PDF of the ToH Short Paper and optional supplemental video are not required at this time.
 These files will be obtained directly from the IEEE Transactions on Haptics for inclusion in the conference proceedings.

 Specific questions regarding PaperPlaza should be sent to [ras.101@papercept.net](mailto:ras.101@papercept.net).
 General questions about the final submission of ToH Short Papers for the conference proceedings should be sent to the Publications Chair at [publications@hapticssymposium.org](mailto:publications@hapticssymposium.org).
 Other general questions related to conference programming should be sent to the Program Chair at [program@hapticssymposium.org](mailto:program@hapticssymposium.org) or the General Co-chairs at [chairs@hapticssymposium.org](mailto:chairs@hapticssymposium.org).

+## Presentation and Publication

+All accepted ToH Short Papers will be presented in-person orally in a podium presentation, either in a dual-track regular session or in a single-track featured session.
+At least one author must register for the conference by the Early Bird registration deadline (February 23, 2024) and make plans to attend the conference.
+Papers will not be allowed to be presented virtually.

+All accepted papers will be included in the electronically distributed conference proceedings and also published in IEEE Xplore.

+Paper copyright will be transferred to the IEEE as part of the publication process.

 ## **Videos**